karanveersp/codewithkv-blog/content/blog/python's-repr-and-str-methods/index.md

 Note that we used the format string with single quotes, so we could wrap the name value with double quotes to say it's a string.

+The returned value is also identical to what one would type to construct a Movie instance using keyword args.

+## Evaluating a String into an Object

 The cool thing is that the return value of the repr method can actually be passed to the `eval()` builtin function.

 The `eval()` function is really interesting.
 It _evaluates_ the string passed to it as a Python expression, returning